steersbob/brewblox-documentation/docs/dev/decisions/20211224_1_protobuf_commands.md

 but messages would remain partially dynamic.
 For example, the *List Objects* command (read all blocks on controller), should then be typed as a list of a union of every block type.
 Technically, this can be done by declaring a OneOf protobuf field, but having a OneOf with every single block type is incredibly ugly.

-This can be resolved in much the same way as it is now: payloads are expressed using two fields: an descriptor identifier, and a `bytes` field that contains a protobuf-encoded submessage.
+This can be resolved in much the same way as it is now: payloads are expressed using two fields: an descriptor identifier, and a `string` field that contains a protobuf-encoded submessage as base64 string.

 We want to group stored procedures by block type, and support multiple procedures per type.
 This means that the current descriptor identifier as used in the controlbox spec is no longer sufficient: we need more fine-grained specification.